 Which State Has the Best Homestead Exemption?

-While there is no literal “best” state to homestead in, because there are so many individual factors to weigh in assessing what’s advantageous, it is true that some states are more favorable than others for seeking the exemption.
+While there is no literal “best” state to homestead in because there are so many individual factors to weigh in assessing what’s advantageous, it is true that some states are more favorable than others for seeking the exemption.

-Before reading the following, an asterisk: Because homestead exemptions are protections for primary residences, you cannot claim an exemption on an investment or vacation home.
+Before reading the following, an asterisk: Because homestead exemptions are protections for primary residences, you cannot claim an exemption on an investment property or vacation home.

 Some states allow bankruptcy filers to use federal bankruptcy exemptions instead of the state exemptions.

-Here’s a rundown of states that offer some of the strongest protections for the homestead exemption.
+Here’s a rundown of what you might call homestead states that offer some of the strongest protections via exemptions.
 “Strongest” here is being interpreted as either affordances for high exemptions or greater flexibilities in the law — but other factors, such as cost of living, should also be a consideration:

-1. Florida.
+2. Florida.
 Under the Florida exemption system “homeowners may exempt an unlimited amount of value in their home or other property covered by the homestead exemption.
 However, the property cannot be larger than half an acre in a municipality or 160 acres elsewhere.”
 The exemption can also be claimed by the spouse or children of a deceased owner.

 3. Iowa.
 An unlimited value in one home or a one-unit apartment can be sought in protection.
 The property must be in a city or town and is limited to one-half acre or 40 acres elsewhere.